This article is based off of my 2020 OSAC Annual Briefing presentation “Historical Inflection Points for the Security Industry”

 2010s to present – Insider Threats and Cyber Attacks

 Insider threat cases like Edward Snowden’s leaks and high profile data breaches changed protection inside the government and the private sector, as everyone rushed to identify possible threats, both in cyberspace and within the physical workplace.
 Meanwhile, nation-state cyber actors like China and Iran emerge, stealing IP and secrets from governments and companies alike and carrying out destructive cyber-attacks against other governments and private companies.

-No company is left untouched by the new threats and cyber security becomes a national priority.
+No company is left untouched by the new threats and cyber security industry growth becomes a national priority.